 Recreation and Tourism Development | Recreation and Tourism developments provide recreational opportunities to County residents and visitors.
 When developed sensibly, these developments bring a range of employment and community benefits to County residents.
 Examples of recreation and tourism development include campgrounds, spas, golf courses, seasonal recreational vehicle parks, motorized vehicle trails and parks, equestrian facilities and non-motorized and nature trails.
-These developments are located in the Rural Agriculture Area and Prime Recreation and Tourism Areas and consist of 4 or less subdivided lots.
+These developments are located in the Rural Agriculture Area and Prime Recreation and Tourism Areas.
+Recreation and Tourism Developments may be considered in Country Residential and Lakefront Residential Areas contingent on all applicable MDP policies being met.
+Recreation and Tourism Developments consist of 4 or less subdivided lots.